vkola-lab/PodGPT/benchmark/README.md

-All the benchmarks are put here.
+We put all the benchmarks here.